solariun/CorePartition/README.md

 # Momentum Scheduler

 *The Momentum Scheduler* is Timer based Scheduler optimised to only allow thread to come back to work only its "nice" time or later than that, it means it will work on soft real time as long as the developer keep all the functions clean and fast till the point it call context for a context switch.
-For some big logic, there will have two way to keep it peace for all the functions, using CorePartition_Yield, that will comply with the nice principle or CorePartition_Sleep that you can dynamically call a specialized nice.
+For some big logic, there will have two way to keep it peace for all the functions, using Cpx_Yield, that will comply with the nice principle or Cpx_Sleep that you can dynamically call a specialized nice.
 If you are using a Tick interface to work as milliseconds, nice will me n milliseconds, examples of how to do it is also provided for Desktop application and processor (through Arduino exempla for keeping it simple).

 HIGHLY suitable for Arduino (All official single cores models included) as well, a .ino project is also provided with an example.